-Curtis Flowers expected to ask judge for bond at Monday court hearing
+Curtis Flowers granted bond after being tried six times for same crime

 WINONA, Miss.
-(WLBT) - A Winona man who’s been tried six times for the same crime will try to get out of jail Monday.
+(WLBT) - A Winona man who’s been tried six times for the same crime was given a $250,000 bond.

-49-year-old Curtis Flowers was arrested 23 years ago for the murders of four people at Tardy Furniture store in Winona.
+Curtis Flowers, 49, was arrested 23 years ago for the murders of four people at Tardy Furniture store in Winona.

+Flowers appeared in court Monday to ask the judge to set bond while he waits to find out if he’ll face a seventh trial.

+Rob McDuff from the Mississippi Center for Justice, who is also Flowers’ attorney, released the following statement regarding his client.

 The first three guilty verdicts against him were thrown out by the state Supreme Court.
 The next two trials ended in hung juries, and his most recent guilty verdict was overturned by the U.S. Supreme Court.